 To access powertrain for routine maintenance, lift or remove seat.
 For major repair, refer to appropriate Technician's Repair and Service Manual.

 Some service procedures may require the vehicle to be lifted.
 Refer to LIFTING THE VEHICLE for proper lifting procedure and safety information.

-SERIAL NUMBER PLATE LOCATION
+SERIAL NUMBER PLATE AND LOCATION

-The serial number, manufacture date code label and supplemental information labels are on the vehicle.
-One is placed on the body below the front, driver side of the seat.
-The serial number, manufacture date code label and supplemental information labels located on the chassis under the seat.
+Two serial number and manufacture date code label are on the vehicle.
+One is placed on the body below the driver side seat.
+The other is located on the chassis under the seat (Ref Fig. 18 on page 14).

 Design changes take place on an ongoing basis.
 In order to obtain correct components for the vehicle, the manufacture date code, serial number and vehicle model must be provided when ordering service parts.
-The serial number is permanently etched on the frame.